NRCreator/CITResewn-FORK-to-1.21.x/README.md

-# CIT Resewn — LEGACY/STANDALONE FORK for 1.21.x
+# CIT Resewn — LEGACY/STANDALONE FORK to 1.21.x

 This is an unofficial fork of the original [CIT Resewn](https://modrinth.com/mod/cit-resewn) mod, updated to work on **Minecraft 1.21.x** (tested on 1.21.4).